jncraton/elementary-computer-science-cpsc1030/lectures/09-scratch-loops.md

 - A sequence is a single run-through of a set of commands
 - A loop is a program construct that executes a sequence repeatedly
-- Think of it as a repeating sequence

 ---